-Amongst the three summits of Monte Bondone (Cornetto m.
+Cornetto Cronicello 2180 m is one of the three summits of Monte Bondone (Cornetto m.
 2180, Doss d’Abramo m.
 2140 and Cima Verde m.
-2102), a group located in the Southern part of Trentino, Cornetto Cronicello is the southernmost one and the highest.
+2102), a group located in the Southern part of Trentino.
+Among these summits Cornetto Cronicello is the southernmost and the highest one.
 Moreover it's the most frequently climbed of the small group.
 From its southern end the Bondone group branches off to the South West, originating a long crest, called Bondone-Stivo, leading to the top of Monte Stivo 2054 m., above the Garda Lake.
 Cornetto Cronicello or simply Cornetto, meaning “little horn”, is the highest peak lined up on this long ridge starting from Garda Lake and bordering to the West the Val Lagarina (Valle dell’Adige) and for this reason the views from the summit are great.

 To the West the nearest peaks are the mighty rocky walls of Sarca Valley (Casale, Brento, Cima alle Coste), then behind those it follows the Brenta group and in the background the icy summits of the Adamello-Presanella group and Cevedale.
 To the East the Pasubio and Piccole Dolomiti.
 To the North the Dolomites and the icy groups on the border between Italy and Austria.

 The starting point of the route is the nice Lago di Cei, a small lake located in the municipality of Villa Lagarina, Trento province.
 Lago di Cei is located 920 meters above sea level and took origin from a landslide which closed the small valley and blocked the flow of water.